tasks/tasks/CONTENT_PROVIDER.md

 their results together.
 Exceeding it throws `TransactionTooLargeException`, often wrapped in a `RuntimeException`.

-An update that changes nothing (a stale `if_modified_at`, or a missing row) returns 0 and does not abort the batch.
+An update that matches no row returns 0 and does not abort the batch.
 Add `.withExpectedCount(1)` to any operation whose failure should roll it back.

 Insert, update and delete on `/v0/lists` throw `IllegalArgumentException` in a batch.